IJbeasley/Personal_Academic_Website/content/VCE-Biology/2021-01-24-intro-to-dna-rna/index.md

 # Today's TL;DR

-- DNA is a super cool molecule that makes all of live possible
+- DNA is a super cool molecule that makes all of life possible
-- DNA is a double stranded, antiparallel polymer of nucleotides
+- It is a double stranded, antiparallel polymer of nucleotides
-- Nucleotides are comprised of a phosphate group, deoxyribose sugar, nitrogenous base and a hydroxyl group
+- DNA's nucleotides are comprised of a phosphate group, deoxyribose sugar, nitrogenous base and a hydroxyl group
-- In comparison, RNA is single stranded, and it's nucleotides have a ribose sugar (and have Uracil rather than Thymine)
+- In comparison, RNA is single stranded, and its nucleotides have a ribose sugar (and have Uracil rather than Thymine)

 <br>